lisawink/UTPM/README.md

 ### Running the UTPM for a different city

-- The UTPM can be applied to a different city by changing the input data for the initialisation of the car fleet
-- Data for London is currently included in RegionalData.py
-- Data for a different city should replace the data in the RegionalData.py file following the same format.
+The UTPM can be applied to a different city by changing the input data for the initialisation of the car fleet.
+Data for London is currently included in RegionalData.py.
+Data for a different city should replace the data in the RegionalData.py file following the same format.
 This includes
 ```
 #2019 number of cars in city (thousands)
 cars_2019